-This post was written by James Megivern, a first year Duke MBA student.
+This post was written by James Megivern, Duke MBA student, in April 2014.
 James reflects on the 9th annual Sustainable Business and Social Impact (SBSI) conference, the signature event of the Fuqua Net Impact Club.

 “The show must go on!”
 Despite an epic snowstorm, the 2014 Duke Sustainable Business and Social Impact Conference was held in February at The Fuqua School of Business.
 The annual event, now in its 9th year, was organized by Fuqua’s Net Impact Chapter in collaboration with many partners and sponsors.* The conference coincides with Fuqua’s Green Week, a series of events promoting sustainability and waste-reduction efforts on campus and in the everyday lives of the student body.